john-a-ellis/supervisedLearningCreditCardFraud/README.md

 The results were as follows:
 1. From the 30 models run by the tuner, 6 (20%) of the models met the primary requirement of meeting 0.965 balanced accuracy.
 2. From the 6 models 3 (50%) met the requirement of being within 1 standard deviation of the model with the highest precision.
-3. Of these 3 models the one with which rendered the fastest prediction was selected as the **BEST** model.
+3. Of these 3 models, the one that rendered the fastest prediction was selected as the **BEST** model.

 The tuning objective was set to maximize the balance accuracy score and secondarily improve model precision.
 Precision was chosen in an attempt to minimize the rate of false positives.